Pathfinder1613/Breakout-Game/README.md

 Choose from four difficulty settings:

-Normal – Standard gameplay with 5 lives
+Normal is the Standard gameplay with 5 lives
-Hard – Faster ball speed with 3 lives
+Hard mode is Faster ball speed with 3 lives
-Power Game – Includes power-ups with 3 lives
+Power Game Includes power-ups with 3 lives
-Insane – Extreme difficulty with fewer lives and shrinking paddle power-ups Game Modes
+Insane Extreme difficulty with fewer lives and power-ups that debuff the player

+Game Modes
 Normal Mode